 September is National Recovery Month.
 Take time to celebrate and support sobriety and raise awareness of addiction recovery resources.

 For many in recovery from addiction, ongoing challenges and uncertainty this year have been a trial and a testament to their sobriety.
-Just as our society continues to live and work in “the new normal” of COVID-19, a person’s recovery journey can start in scary, uncertain waters and change into a new sober lifestyle.
+A person’s recovery journey can start in scary, uncertain waters and change into a new sober lifestyle.

 September is National Recovery Month, a time to celebrate and support sobriety, whether you’re in recovery or perhaps just sober curious.
-This September marks the 32nd year of National Recovery Month, and the event theme is “Recovery is for Everyone: Every Person, Every Family, Every Community.”
+This September marks the 33rd year of National Recovery Month, and the theme is “Recovery is for Everyone: Every Person, Every Family, Every Community.”

 National Recovery Month provides important visibility to the recovery community.
 It’s an opportunity to share addiction and recovery stories.
 Sharing these stories helps to break the stigma surrounding addiction and spreads hope that recovery is possible, even when the cycle of addiction seems endless.